rizfahma/rizdotkim/src/content/blog/goodbye-wp/index.md

 categories:
   - "Blog"
 tags:
-  - "WordPress, Platform"
+  - "Experience"
-summary: ""
+summary: "After multiple years, I think it is the right time to unplug it and move on"
 ---
 ### A farewell after 17 years?